writethedocs/www/docs/newsletter/sponsorship.rst

 * Up to 300 words of copy
 * Up to 2 links in that copy

-We're still working out our exact format details, so let us know if you have any questions.
+We're still experimenting with exact format details, so let us know if you have any questions.

 Schedule